mtlynch/mtlynch.io/content/posts/dont-beat-yourself-up/index.md

 Finally, the media outlets themselves want to focus on the positives.
 Occasionally, they'll have a Very Special Episode about mental health, but 99% of it is about how being a bootstrapped founder is fun and exciting.
 And being a bootstrapped founder is fun and exciting, but it's also a lot of other things that are hard to handle if you expect the experience to be 100% fun and exciting.

+Public endorsements are fake, too.
+I've seen indie founders I like give glowing praise for some book or service, and then I check it out based on their recommendation only to find the thing to be low-quality.
+And on a few occasions, I've talked to founders privately, and they admit that their public endorsement is embellished or biased by wanting to support a fellow founder, or the endorsement is the result of some other relationship they have to the founder rather than the product itself.

+This isn't to sound sinister that there's a global conspiracy to trick you into becoming an indie founder!
+These biases are just sort of natural, and the problem isn't so much these distortions but newcomers mistaking these distortions as reality.

 TODO: Visualization of selection bias and exaggeration.

 ## The metric you never see: profit per founder